Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Theoretical Framework

-From Ref.~\cite{Cheng:2010hn}, we can learn about the light cone distribution amplitudes(LCDAs) of the tensor mesons.
-The LCDAs up to twist-3 for generic tensor meson are defined by
+From earlier studies ~\cite{Cheng:2010hn}, we obtain insights into the light cone distribution amplitudes of the tensor mesons.
+The light cone distribution amplitudes up to twist-3 for generic tensor mesons are defined as follows

 The convention $\epsilon^{0123} $=1 has been adopted.
-The Eq.~(\ref{equ:d}) is for the longitudinal polarization$( h= 0 )$, and Eq.~(\ref{equ:r}) for the transverse polarizations$( h =\pm{1})$, respectively.
+Equation~(\ref{equ:d}) is for the longitudinal polarization$( \lambda= 0 )$, and Eq.~(\ref{equ:r}) is for the transverse polarizations$( \lambda =\pm{1})$, respectively.
 Here $n$ is the moving direction of the tensor meson and $v$ is the opposite direction.
 The new vector $ \epsilon_{\bullet} $ which plays the same role with the polarization vector $ \epsilon $, which is defined by